 Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 185.9 billion in 2021, an increase of 8.5% in real terms over 2020.

 Switzerland’s performance compared with other countries

-In absolute terms, the largest donors are the United States, Germany, the United Kingdom, Japan and France.
-Switzerland rose from 12th to 11th place in absolute numbers.
+In absolute terms, the largest donors are the United States, Germany, Japan the United Kingdom and France.
+Switzerland ranks 12th in absolute numbers.